Here's What the Debt Limit Standoff Means for You

 - Congress must raise the debt limit by Oct.
 18 or the country runs the risk of default, Treasury Secretary Yellen warns.

-- A default could delay Social Security checks and veteran's benefits, increase borrowing costs and trigger a market sell-off and economic downturn.
+- A default could delay Social Security checks and benefits for veterans, increase borrowing costs and trigger a market sell-off and economic downturn.

 Download our app for iOS or Android to get the latest forecasts on the hurricane season— and sign up for alerts.